Take Action: Shop Smart

 - 0 °F or below for the freezer

-- Keep thermometers in the refrigerator and freezer to make sure they are staying at the correct temperatures.
+Keep appliance thermometers in the refrigerator and freezer to make sure they are staying at the correct temperatures.

-- Throw away food left at room temperature for more than 2 hours.
+Throw away food that’s been left at room temperature for more than 2 hours.
 If it’s a hot day (over 90 °F), throw away food left out for more than 1 hour.

-Use foods that need to be kept in the refrigerator (dairy, meat, poultry, seafood, fruits, and vegetables) as soon as possible.
-Print this chart of how long food is safe and put it on your refrigerator.
+Use foods that need to be kept in the refrigerator (dairy, meat, poultry, seafood, fruits, and vegetables) before they spoil and are unsafe to eat.
+Find out how long foods can be stored in the refrigerator or freezer.